galtproject/galtproject-docs/en/Whitepaper.md

 Property records creation, resolution of disputes between owners, trading, mortgage, title insuranse and many other operations are performed on smart contracts.
 Also property owners can unite in communities for voting, fundraising and managing common property.

 ## Introduction
-At the heart of any modern society or state lies three social contracts:
+At the heart of any society or state lies three social contracts:
-- A set of laws and rules, that define the relationships of members of that society.
+- a set of laws and rules, that define the relationships of members of that society;
-- Private property and the procedure for its accounting i.e. property registries.
+- private property and the procedure for its accounting i.e. property registries;
-- Community budgets, designed to protect property and society Rules.
+- community budgets, designed to protect property and society laws.

 This system of those basic contracts has several fundamental problems:
-- Private property registries are not secured, they are stored in centralised databases or paper archives.
+- private property registries are not secured, they are stored in centralised databases or paper archives.
 Owners doesn’t control those registries so society need a vast judicial branch to resolve disputes.
+- different national registries use different geodetic datums;
-- Access to the Community budgets can be usurped.
+- access to the Community budgets can be usurped by corrupt executive, judicial and legislative branches;
-- Proccess of creation of Rules is difficult and also can be easily usurped.
+- proccess of creation of Rules is difficult and also can be easily usurped.

 In this paper, we propose a mechanism for registering property, creating public budgets for its protection and laws using smart contracts on the Ethereum blockchain.
 Proposed mechanism is blockchain agnostic and can be implemented simultaneously on several blockchains with the ability to exchange blockchain states.
 This document describes only the general principles.
 A detailed description of the algorithms and logic of smart contracts is described in the documentation.
 Decentralized applications - a living organism, changing and developing.
 Therefore, the principles described, documentation and code are subject to change.